 I may have been underwhelmed at first but I loved them more and more the longer I wore them.
 They're stretchy jeans (at least my pair is) and they felt so comfortable on my body.
 Sitting down wasn't an issue and I could actually see myself wearing these to travel.
 They remind me of the styles I like at H&M, but they are 1000% times comfier.

 Also, my butt looks really good in them if I do say so myself. 😉 The jeans seem to lift up my booty and make it look rounder all at the same time.
 I don't know, is that even possible?
 Haha.
 This pair has a good waist; they curve around my butt without any gaps in the back of my waist.
 I'm a fan of the high waist and these seem to hug me in all the right places.

 One of my favorite things I love about these jeans is that they fit over my boots well.
 I love wearing boots under my jeans during fall and winter and these jeans didn't move or get stuck awkwardly!

+I also have American Eagle jeans that I love.
+They're pretty affordable and they're crazy stretchy as well.
 I do not have Old Navy jeans but I have heard good things about them so it's worth checking out!

 But check out Good American now because they have a deal where you get $30 off your first pair!